Yellowen/Owrang/docs/dev/docs.dev.api.md

 ### webnotes.client

-`webnotes.client` is the easiest way to interact with the ERPNext Server.
+`webnotes.client` is the easiest way to interact with the Owrang Server.
 It contains a bunch of server-side public methods that can be used by any client.

 - [Code](https://github.com/webnotes/wnframework/blob/master/webnotes/client.py)